 ENERGY STAR certified computers deliver substantial savings over standard models.
 Desktops, integrated desktops, notebook (laptop) computers, workstations, and small-scale servers are all eligible to earn the ENERGY STAR.
 Check out ENERGY STAR computers for consumers to find ENERGY STAR certified computer specifications and buying guidance.
 Here are some tips to consider for computers and other equipment in your office:

-- Use power management features.
+Use power management features.
 Place computers (CPU, hard drive, etc.) into a low-power “sleep mode” after a designated period of inactivity.
-You can also purchase a commercial software power management package.

 Install renewable energy systems

 Once you have made energy efficiency improvements to your home, you may consider additional measures, such as installing solar panels or a solar hot water system.
 An ENERGY STAR certified solar water heating system can cut your annual hot water costs in half, and is generally designed for use with an electric or gas back-up water heater.